- Brawler’s Guild

 - Battle Pet BreedIDs – Download this addon to see all the BreedIDs in-game.
 Good to know for any serious pet battler.

-Since pets are now account-wide, you will notice the same active pets in your team when you log between toons.
+Since pets are account-wide, you’ll notice the same active pets when you log between toons.
 However, you’ll only be able to do the Pet Tamer challenges once per account.
-If you find you have several of the same pet or ones you simply don’t want, you can right-click the pet to cage them to sell in the AH or gift.
-However, wild pets are not tradeable.
+If you have several of the same pet or ones you simply don’t want, you can right-click the pet to cage them to sell in the AH or gift.
+Note that wild pets are not tradeable.